sourcegraph/handbook/content/departments/support/process/removing-repositores-from-cloud.md

 **Option 2 ('Soft' delete)**

-A soft delete does not permanently delete a repository in the database.
-What a soft delete means is that a repository can be un-deleted in the future.
+A soft delete does not permanently delete a repository in the database and allows it to be un-deleted in the future.

 1. Get the id of the repo: